dahai0013/subtitle2tranlatedwordslist/README.md

     Phase 3- script apply to many subtitle languages / TV series with many episode Phase 4- graph on the website ( statistics of words usage per single subtitle files and multiple subtitle files )
-    Phase 5- Integrate learning progress from Quizlet ( or other ) to create new list of words/ per subtitle files
+    Phase 5- Integrate learning progress from Quizlet ( or other ) to create new list of words/ per subtitle files Phase 6- Improve the learning, AI looking at all the data collected/statistics to find the best way/time/style to learn  [ will be different project ]

 ### Prerequisites